Singular semipositive metrics in non-Archimedean geometry: Metrics on line bundles and closed -forms

-is exact. \end{thm} \begin{rmk} The exactness of the exact sequence at $\cZ^1,1(\Xa)$ follows essentially from~\cite[Theorem 8.9]{Gub03}, where the result is proved over an arbitrary complete non trivially valued algebraically closed field. \end{rmk} The following equivalent reformulation is also familiar in the complex setting. \begin{cor} Let $L$ be a line bundle on $X$.
+The following equivalent reformulation is also familiar in the complex setting. \begin{cor} Let $L$ be a line bundle on $X$.
 Then $c_1(L)\in N^1(X)$ vanishes iff $L$ admits a model metric with zero curvature.
 Such a metric is then unique up to a constant. \end{cor}

-This result is more difficult than its rather straightforward analogue (\ref{equ:exactpic}), whose proof is valid without any assumption of the residue field.
+Theorem~\ref{thm:ddc} is more difficult than its rather straightforward analogue (\ref{equ:exactpic}), whose proof is valid without any assumption of the residue field.
 Here the existence of regular models is used.
-Exactness at $\cD(\Xa)$ follows from a rather standard Hodge-index type argument (compare~\cite[Theorem 2.1]{YZ}), whereas exactness at $\cZ^{1,1}(\Xa)$ is essentially a reformulation of a result by K\"unneman~\cite[Lemma 8.1]{Kun}.
+Exactness at $\cD(\Xa)$ follows from a rather standard Hodge-index type argument (compare~\cite[Theorem 2.1]{YZ09} and see~\cite{YZ13a,YZ13b} for far-reaching generalizations), whereas exactness at $\cZ^{1,1}(\Xa)$ is essentially a reformulation of a result by K\"unneman~\cite[Lemma 8.1]{Kun}; see also \cite[Theorem 8.9]{Gub03}.
 We provide some details for the convenience of the reader.

-\begin{proof}[Proof of Theorem \ref{thm:ddc}.]
+\begin{proof}[Proof of Theorem~\ref{thm:ddc}.]
 We are going to prove the stronger assertion that

 is exact for every \emph{regular} model $\cX$ of $X$.
 We first prove the exactness at $\Div_0(\cX)_\R$.
 Let $\cX_0=\sum_{i\in I}b_iE_i$ be the irreducible decomposition of the special fiber.
 We claim that $\cX_0$ is connected.
-Since $X\simeq\cX_K^\mathrm{an}$ is connected by assumption, the GAGA principle implies that $\cX_K$ is also connected.
+Since $X\simeq\cX_K^\mathrm{an}$ is connected by assumption, the (easy direction of the) GAGA principle implies that $\cX_K$ is also connected.
 If $\cX_0$ were disconnected then $H^0(\cX,\cO_\cX)$ would split as a product by the Grothendieck-Zariski theorem on formal functions~\cite[Theorem 11.1]{Har}, which would contradict the connectedness of $\cX_K$.
-Since $\cX$ is regular each $E_i$ is Cartier.
+Since $\cX$ is regular, each $E_i$ is Cartier.
 Pick any ample divisor $\cA$ on $\cX$ and define a quadratic form $q$ on $\R^I$ by setting

 We have $q_{ij}\le 0$ for $i\neq j$, and the matrix $(q_{ij})$ is indecomposable since $\cX_0$ is connected.
 By~\cite[Lemma 2.10]{BPV} it follows that $b$ spans the kernel of $q$.
 Now let $D=\sum_i a_i E_i$ be a vertical $\R$-divisor whose numerical class on $\cX_0$ is $0$.
 It follows that $a$ belongs to the kernel of $q$, hence is proportional to $b$, which precisely means that $D\in\R\cX_0$ as desired.